 💡Pro Tip: When removing hardware, organize it in small baggies with sticky notes inside of each bag to remind you what goes where.
 Your post-renovation self will thank you!

-After that, we took a large roll of construction plastic and cut it into large sections to cover the floor, the entirety of the living room slide contents, and we put plastic in the cabinets to protect the contents from getting messed up.
+After that, we took a large roll of construction plastic and cut it into large sections to cover the floor and the entirety of the living room slide contents, and we put plastic in the cabinets to protect the contents from getting messed up.

 Sanding & cleaning